What is a quadriceps contusion?

 The quadriceps muscle group is a group of four muscles that are located on the anterior thigh and are collectively responsible for hip flexion and knee extension.
 These muscles are at risk for a variety of injuries because of their surface location on the front of the thigh.

-Because of the location of the quadriceps, they can be subject to direct blows during sports competition.
+Because of the location of the quadriceps, they can be subject to direct blows during sports competitions.
 A deep quadriceps contusion can be one of the most disabling injuries for an athlete because injury to these muscles can severely impact an athlete’s ability to effectively use his/her leg.

 Several physiological responses may occur after a deep thigh contusion including: